 We all have a little bit of What-If Guy in us, and that's not a bad thing.
-Questioning what you're learning, thinking hard about it, considering a larger situation or how it applies to different things, and being engaged is the way to go.
+Questioning what you're learning, thinking hard about it, considering a larger situation or how it applies to different things, and being engaged in class and the material being shown is absolutely the way to go.

 What-If Guy takes it further by never accepting what's being shown in the context it's being presented.
 What-If Guy is always thinking about things that might happen out of left field.